ctnicholson/team_project/README.md

 **_INSTRUCTIONS_**

 Here is a quick run through on how you can use our game:
-Click link
+':globe_with_meridians:' Click link

-Navigate across sections
+':mag_right:' Navigate across sections

 ---
 **_IMPLEMENTATION INFORMATION_**

-Now, we are sure you are wondering, what is under the hood of the World Cup prediction game.
-How does the code really work?
+Now, we are sure you are wondering, what is under the hood of the World Cup prediction game, and how does the code really work?

-Here is a diagram to help with our explanation
+Well here is a diagram to help with our explanation

 <img width="2026" alt="Flow chart (Community) (4)" src="https://user-images.githubusercontent.com/112514394/206074976-f4bb6a9d-6c8b-4513-8c72-eb948f7de8eb.png">

-* First we pull the data from our World Cup API (api-sports.io)
+* The first step our code performs is pulling the data from our World Cup API (api-sports.io)
 * Once this data is pulled, it is processed under the data_reader file.
-This file cleans the data, and returns teams & scores (None) of games not played yet
+This file cleans the data, and returns teams & scores (scores returned as None for games not played yet) of games not played yet
 * Then bet.html loads this information into the table, and gives the user the ability to bet on the game
 * Through app.py and registration.html, the user is able to register or login
 * The user registers and uses the form to store username and password, which is then encrypted